Location Pin IconRaleigh, NCCHANGE LOCATION

 POOL CLEANING WITH A CAUSE – HOPE FLOATS PARTNERSHIP

-Hope Floats logoAccording to the CDC, drowning is the leading cause of accidental death for children ages four and under.
-Last year, in hopes of reducing the number of drowning deaths and eliminating this statistic, Pool Scouts franchisees partnered with Hope Floats Foundation to raise money to put towards swim lessons for underprivileged children who might not otherwise have had the opportunity to learn to swim.
-This year, Pool Scouts is partnering once again with Hope Floats in a fundraising campaign.
-For every pool service completed in the month of May, Pool Scouts will donate $1 to go towards Hope Floats to provide scholarships to children for swim lessons in our community.
-We take honor in partnering with Hope Floats and believe their mission can help save lives in our community.
+According to the CDC, drowning is the leading cause of accidental death for children ages four and under.
+For the past two years, in hopes of reducing the number of drowning deaths and eliminating this statistic, Pool Scouts franchisees have partnered with Hope Floats Foundation to raise money to put towards swim lessons for underprivileged children who may not have otherwise had the opportunity to learn how to swim.
+Pool Scouts will be partnering once again with the Hope Floats Foundation this year with a fundraising campaign.
+For every pool service completed in the month of May, Pool Scouts will donate $1 to Hope Floats to provide scholarships for children in our community to have swim lessons.
+This year, we are giving our customers the option to donate $1 per service as well!
+We take honor in partnering with Hope Floats and believe their mission can and will save lives in our community.
+Visit the Hope Floats Foundation website to learn more.

 Did you know…?Infographic with drowning and water safety statistics